LEmilBoman/MNXB11-Project/README.md

 ## adding external software libraries
 Your location should be the root of the project create the the build, external and dependencies folder (the dependencies name is optional. this is just a folder to clone external libraries into)
-\\ mkdir build external dependencies
+\mkdir build external dependencies

 ### argumentum
-go to dependencies and clone the following (or to go to https://github.com/mmahnic/argumentum to find other adresses if you do not use ssh)
+go to dependencies create a folder for argumentum. go into this folder and clone the following (or to go to https://github.com/mmahnic/argumentum to find other adresses if you do not use ssh)
+\mkdir argumentum
-\\ git clone git@github.com:mmahnic/argumentum.git
+\ git clone git@github.com:mmahnic/argumentum.git
 go into the build folder and create a folder for the argumentum build
-\\mkdir argumentum
+\mkdir argumentum
 go into this newly created folder and run the following (dependencies in the below code will need to be changed to the name of the folder you chose above if you chose a different name)
-\\-cmake ../../dependencies/argumentum/ -DCMAKE_INSTALL_PREFIX=../../external/
+\-cmake ../../dependencies/argumentum/ -DCMAKE_INSTALL_PREFIX=../../external/
 install it
-\\make install
+\make install
 ### Adding lazycsv as a dependancy

 Create a folder for external dependancies external/include if it doesnt exist yet.
 Lazycsv is a header only library consisting of a single header lazycsv.hpp.